 There’s good news as the picture quality is very good, the picture is sharp and the colours vibrant whilst the picture is mostly free from those annoying speckles.

-Fast Times at Ridgemont High (1982) is available now on Blu-ray
+Fast Times at Ridgemont High (1982) is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s Fast Times at Ridgemont High Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s Fast Times at Ridgemont High blu-ray review, if you have any thoughts on this film you can leave a comment over on our Facebook page.

 Director(s): Amy Heckerling

 Actor(s): Sean Penn, Judge Reinhold, Jennifer Jason Leigh, Phoebe Cates, Robert Romanus, Brian Backer, Forest Whitaker, Ray Walston, Eric Stoltz, Anthony Edwards, Nicolas Cage